KxSystems/docs-v1/docs/ref/filewords.md

 Syntax: `get x`

 Reads or memory maps kdb+ data file `x`.
-A type error is thrown if the file is not a kdb+ data file.
+A type error is signalled if the file is not a kdb+ data file.

 Used to map columns of databases in and out of memory when querying splayed databases, and can be used to read q log files etc.
 ```q